A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Choosing the right DMD: Diffraction effects

-We represent in Fig.~\ref{fig:gratings} the angular response of a flat grating and a blazed grating for a 1D filling fraction of 95\% (correponding to a 2D filling fraction of $\approx 90$\%).
+\red{ We represent in Fig.~\ref{fig:grating_geom_example} an example of a geometry for a 1D blazed grating and in Fig.~\ref{fig:gratings} its angular response as well as the one corresponding to a flat grating with the same parameters.
+We take a 1D filling fraction of 95\% (correponding to a 2D filling fraction of $\approx 90$\%).
 For a flat grating, the zero-th order contains most of the intensity, the other orders being negligible in comparison.
-For the blazed grating example shown, we are in a situation close to the worst case scenario: Two diffraction orders have a significant and comparable intensity, and other orders also have a non-negligible contributions.
+For the blazed grating example shown, we are in a situation close to the worst case scenario: Two diffraction orders have a significant and comparable intensity, and other orders also have non-negligible contributions.
 In the optimal scenario, where the peak of the envelope corresponds to a diffraction order, it results in a single diffraction order carrying the majority of the energy.
-This state is achieved when the conditions of the blazed grating equation are fulfilled~\cite{Casini2014on}:
+This state is achieved when the conditions of the blazed grating equation are fulfilled~\cite{Casini2014on}: }